Arabinet/Introduction-to-Bioinformatics/Using Co-authorship Network to Navigate Literatures.md

 The big names in maize field are: Schnable, Walbot, Messing, Freeling, Buckler, Doebley, Bogorad, Scandalios, ...
 (Note: Chinese authors were omitted due to the similarities among their names.)

 ##5.
-Follow the important searchers one by one, and read the abstracts of their papers chronically.
+Follow the important researchers one by one, and read the abstracts of their papers chronically.

 For example, here is a list of paper by Schnable PS: